UGANDA ANIMALS: ANIMALS IN UGANDA | WILD ANIMALS OF UGANDA

-This graceful, slender antelope has a smooth coat that seems to shimmer in sunlight.
-The upperparts are a rich reddish brown, the lower flanks are light-tan brown and the belley is white.
+This graceful, slender antelope has a smooth coat that seems to shimmer in the sunlight.
+The upper parts are a rich reddish-brown, the lower flanks are light-tan brown and the belly is white.

 There are distinctive black stripes on the back of each thigh and down the center of the upper side of the tail that form three vertical lines when seen from behind.
 Impalas in Uganda are found in Lake Mburo National Park.

-Bushbucks (Tragelaphus sylvaticus) are the smallest spiral-horned antelopes, with an average weight of 58 kilograms.
+Bushbucks (Tragelaphus Sylvaticus) is the smallest spiral-horned antelope, with an average weight of 58 kilograms.
 They resemble lowland Nyalas.
 Females are known as ewes and males are known as rams.

-Males feature a fur colour that is dark grayish.
+Males feature a fur color that is dark grayish.
 The bushbuck’s coat is further decorated by white spots on the flanks.
-You can find them on you Uganda safari in Queen Elizabeth National Park, Murchison Falls National Park, Lake Mburo National Park and several other areas in Uganda.
+You can find them on your Uganda safari in Queen Elizabeth National Park, Murchison Falls National Park, Lake Mburo National Park, and several other areas in Uganda.

-The Jackson’s Hartebeest (Alcelaphus buselaphus) is regarded as a hybrid between the Lelwel and Coke’s hartebeest.
-It has a large antelope with an elongated forehead and a pair of oddly reggid horns.
-From head to body, it has a length of between 150 to 200 centimetres, weighing over 200 kilograms (440.2 pounds).
+The Jackson’s Hartebeest (Alcelaphus Buselaphus) is regarded as a hybrid between the Lelwel and Coke’s hartebeest.
+It has a large antelope with an elongated forehead and a pair of oddly rigid horns.
+From head to the body, it has a length of between 150 to 200 centimeters, weighing over 200 kilograms (440.2 pounds).

-The head tends to be darker in colour than the rest of the body, and exhibits a small white chevron which runs between the eyes.
+The head tends to be darker in color than the rest of the body and exhibits a small white chevron that runs between the eyes.

-One of the largest African bovid, the roan antelope (Hippotragus equinus) has a gray coat with black and white facial markings, very long, pointed ears that are tufted at tip and long horns that are strongly curved backwards.
+One of the largest African bovids, the roan antelope (Hippotragus Equinus) has a gray coat with black and white facial markings, very long, pointed ears that are tufted at the tip, and longhorns that are strongly curved backward.
 The female is similar to the male, but with smaller, less heavily ridged horns.
 The road antelope is only exceeded in size by the African buffalo and eland.
 You can see them in Pian-Upe Wildlife Reserve.